 When you share parts of your life and who you are, it gives your visitors something to connect with.
 It’s the same reason people love to learn about an underdog who makes it to the major leagues or why they think it’s interesting to learn about huge companies that started in a garage.

 Storytelling gives people a reason to care, which is essential because you can appeal to people with only facts and logic, but most people feel more inclined to follow something when there’s an emotional draw.

 To this day, some of the most successful (and engaging) content I’ve written leans hard into storytelling.
-When I chronicle my journey in a way that’s relatable to my audience, and I show them I understand where they are because I’ve been there, it not only humanizes me as an author, but it also puts me on a level playing field with my audience.
-I know what it feels like to be where they are, and this gives them the ability to connect with me and my writing.
+When I chronicle my journey in a way that’s relatable to my audience, and I show them I understand where they are because I’ve been there, it not only humanizes me as an author but it also puts me on a level playing field with my audience.
+I know what it feels like to be where they are, which allows them to connect with me and my writing.

-For example, in my how to start a blog guide, I wrote about making money from a blog.
+For example, I wrote about making money from a blog in my how to start a blog guide.
 I start by pulling the curtain back on my journey as a blogger.
 I share screenshots of my Google Analytics reports, and I go to great lengths to share lessons I’ve learned from my own experience as a blogger.
 I provide helpful insights to people at various stages of their adventure while showing that I understand what it feels like to be on a similar path.

 3. Offer exceptional bonus content

 On my blog, I have a blog business template that is one of the most successful pieces of bonus content I offer.
-It’s popular because it’s highly involved and helps new bloggers create an action plan they can understand and begin using right away.
-Over the years, it has attracted a lot of attention, which drives more traffic to my blog and other blog posts that generate a profit.
+It’s popular because it’s highly involved and helps new bloggers create an action plan they can understand and use immediately.
+Over the years, it has attracted much attention, which drives more traffic to my blog and other blog posts that generate a profit.